jxtngx/lightning-lab/README.md

 `lightning_pod.components` contains Lightning Flows and Works grouped by purpose.

-`lightning_pod.pages` contains UIs built with Dash or PyneCone.
+`lightning_pod.pages` contains code for data apps. `pages` is borrowed from React project concepts.

 ### Using the Template